Medical Condition: Diabetes

 Juvenile Diabetes Research Foundation (JDRF)

-The JDRF is a global organization dedicated to funding research aimed at finding treatments or a cure for type 1 diabetes.
-Unlike other diabetes organizations that focus on both main forms of diabetes, the JDRF focuses exclusively on type 1 diabetes.
+The JDRF is a global organization dedicated to funding research aimed at finding treatments or a cure for type 1.
+Unlike other organizations that focus on both main forms, the JDRF focuses exclusively on type 1.
 Since being founded, the organization has expanded to over 100 U.S. locations, six international affiliates, and $2 billion in research efforts.
 While the focus is on research efforts, the organization also provides support and resources to diagnosed diabetics.
 Additionally, it offers extensive opportunities for diabetics and those concerned with the disease to volunteer in the fight against the disease.

 dLife (Diabetes Life)